malika16/restaurant-picker-app/restaurant-picker-frontend/README.md

 # Restaurant Picker App

-# Features
+#  UI Scope

-1. Create a Session: The app allows a user to create a session, becoming the initiator.
-A session Id will be generated at backend and is used abstractly in the front end code.
+1. App will be accessible in your web browser at http://localhost:3000.
+The Landing page will display component to create the session.
+There will be alert generated if no initiator name is added.
+Once session is created, the text box and the create session button will be disabled.

-2. Join a Session: Initiators can invite others to join the session.
+2. Once the session is created, the initiator can invite users to submit their choices against the session.
+Comma seperated user names can be passed e.g user1,user2

-3. Submit a Restaurant: Once in a session, users can submit their restaurant of choice.
+3. The invited users can submit their preferences for the particular session via Add Restaurant component.
+This component is agnostic to session initiator and the other session users.
+The users can submit their choices multiple times.
+There is Add/Close button to the right to show/close this component.

-4. View Submitted Restaurants: All users within the session can view the list of submitted restaurants.
-Backend api is used to fetch all restaurants added against the same session id
+4. All the users can view the restaurants added.
+The list is fetched from backend.

-5. End a Session: The session initiator can end the session, which triggers the random selection of a restaurant from the submitted list.
+5. The initiator can pick the random restaurant.
+This will mark the session as Closed in backend DB.

 ## Getting Started